SpocWiki/_public/schema.org/Proposition.md

 In Obsidian, the canonical Subject is the current Document.
 Predicates take the form of Verbs or Relations.

 Predicate and Object/Value are sometimes combined into boolean Tags, which are natively supported in Obsidian using the # (Hash) Notation known e.g. from Twitter.
 Tags are problematic though because of their proliferation and missing implicit Semantic.

 Other Document Formats like TRTL (AKA Turtle) allow to specify Triples directly with a formal, but surprisingly readable Syntax similar to natural Language.

+An important Attribute of a Statement is its Factuality, i.e. its Level of 'Truth' measured by experiments with the real world.
+Basic Levels of Factuality are
+- Proof
+- Evidence
+- Assumption
+- Question

 > A claim is a statement that one subject, such as a person or organization, makes about a subject.
 A claim is a debatable statement that an author manifests in a text or theoretical construction, so that the reader accepts it, something that not everyone will accept.
 >